 Kingsley Coman's diving header in the 42nd minute gave them a two-goal cushion but instead of wasting it as they had done in their last two league games where they ended up drawing 2-2, Bayern cruised to victory.

-Thiago Alcantara capped an outstanding performance with a goal on the hour before Robert Lewandowski pounced on a defensive error to take his season's tally to nine.
-Bayern completed the rout in stoppage-time when Joshua Kimmich scored on the break.
+Thiago Alcantara capped an outstanding performance with a goal on the hour before Robert Lewandowski pounced on a defensive error to take his goal tally to nine.
+Bayern completed the rout in stoppage-time with Joshua Kimmich scoring on the break.

 Champions League clubs Dortmund and Leipzig both had a player sent off in the second half in an entertaining match with the visitors in control throughout.